 Think about how sad it is that we just keep waiting for everything to be perfect.
-We still have to work hard and fulfill all our duties in the meantime.
+Yet, we still have to work hard and fulfill all our duties in the meantime.

 2. You Think That New Possessions Give You Happiness

 This is because is there is an unstated assumption in our culture that we are what we consume.
 For this reason, we have completely forgotten the distinction between value and price.
-We assume that if someone owns something that costs $500,000, then they are in a much better position and more worthy than people who can afford less.
+Instead, we assume that if someone owns something that costs $500,000, they are in a much better position and more worthy than those who can afford less.

 Of course, we can agree that the person is in a better position.
-It takes a big income to afford something for $500,000.
+It takes a high income to afford something for $500,000.
 No argument there.
 But, the second assumption is dangerous and a problem.
-We should never assume that someone who can afford expensive things is more worthy, valuable, deserving of respect, or love.
+We should never assume that someone who can afford expensive things is more worthy, valuable, deserving of respect or love.

 And sadly, the distinction fades over time.
 Because when we only focus on the price, we are losing sight of the value.
-Thereby, we begin believing that our possessions make us worthy and by extension results in happiness.
+Thereby, we begin believing that our possessions make us worthy and, by extension, result in happiness.